-The careers staff are here to support students in a variety of ways, from talking through which would be the best course for them, to helping them decide what to do once their course is over.
+The careers service staff are here to support students in a variety of ways, from talking through which would be the best course for them, to helping them decide what to do once they have completed their studies.

-Your son or daughter may need different support from you at different points of their ‘journey’ from leaving school, enrolling at college, studying at college and then leaving college too.
+Your son, daughter or person you care for may need different support from you at different points of their ‘journey’ from leaving school, enrolling at college, studying at college, studying at university and then leaving too.
 The pointers below are just some examples of how you can help - there will be plenty of others too!